Selamdaw/Data_analyst_portfolio/README.md

 - Max: 169 BPM
 - Standard Deviation: 14.35 BPM <br>

-**Analysis:** Workout Duration is quite consistent around 1.26 hours, with a low spread.
+**Analysis:** Session Duration is quite consistent around 1.26 hours, with minimal variation.
 Calories Burned shows more variability, suggesting some workouts are significantly more intensive.
 Heart Rate varies moderately, with most values clustered near the mean of 143 BPM.
 This overview provides a solid understanding of central tendencies and variability, which can inform decisions on workout design and intensity.

 ### Data Analysis in SQL
 **Query 1: Demographic Analysis - Average Workout Duration and Calories Burned by Gender** <br>